Wilson-Chu/Sidebar-Mobile-Responsive/README.md

 Based on the Fireship Tutorial found on: [Responsive CSS Navbar](https://youtu.be/biOMz4puGt8)

-A mobile-responsive animated icon navbar using only CSS, no Bootstrap.
+A mobile-responsive animated navbar using only CSS, no Bootstrap.
+Very fun to learn about and play around with!